-Exams: 'I got three GCSEs but now I'm a shark scientist'
+Results day: I got three GCSEs but now I'm a shark scientist

 Now, she is about to start a PhD after finishing a degree in marine biology.

-Alice, 35 from Pontypool, Torfaen, told the thousands of pupils waiting for their grades that results "don't define where you're going to go".
+As thousands of pupils waiting for their grades, Alice, 35 from Pontypool, Torfaen, said results "don't define where you're going to go".

 She said she was "never really good at school" as she always "wanted to be out doing other things".

-She said she was left bedridden at 13 after being diagnosed with chronic fatigue syndrome and needed all her work brought to her.
+She was left bedridden at 13 after being diagnosed with chronic fatigue syndrome and needed all her work brought to her.

 After getting GCSEs in English language, literature and art, she left school and moved to New York to pursue an acting career, working in bars and clothes shops to support herself.